AdithyaBijur/BMI-Calculator/README.md

 # bmicalc

-Built a BMI calculator using FLutter
+Built a BMI calculator using Flutter

 ## Getting Started